 - Avoiding the blame game – Similar to the above, mediation allows a platform for both parents and children to express their point of views without necessarily targeting another party

 - Presenting a mature and united front – Children are intelligent and sensitive enough to understand that the mere act of attempting mediation and trying to work out conflicts as a team is a positive step

 - Mediation sets the table for further communications – As co-parents, you and your ex spouse will continue to have a relationship which will require ongoing communication.
 Mediation can be a great first step as well as a learning tool

-Will Children be Actively Involved in the Mediation Process in Morris County?
+Will Children be Actively Involved in the Mediation Process?

 Our Morris County mediation attorneys also understand that children may get dragged into a dispute one way or another.
 For example, if an issue comes up during mediation (or litigation or arbitration for that matter) and it is on the mind of a parent, he or she may take the question back to the child.
 Without the guidance of a mediator, questions like “who would you rather live with?” or “don’t you want to stay with me?” can be incredibly difficult for children to deal with emotionally and psychologically.

 Simply put, children should never be asked to choose between their parents.

 With children who are old enough, our mediation attorneys may find it appropriate to formally ask children about certain issues pertaining to their schedule and lives in general.
 Before doing so, both parents must agree that they are comfortable with the child’s involvement in the mediation process.
 Questions will be limited to acquiring information without forcing the children to make decisions.